 Findings can be made to support a rezoning (per SCCC 13.10.215[D][3]).
 The proposed rezoning to add the PRH Combining Zone District to this property provides a community-related use (housing that is affordable by design).
 The units were originally built as motel rooms, which are not subject to density limits, and a conversion of those rooms to residential units was not anticipated when the motel was constructed.
-The existing density of these residential units is not allowed in the R-1-15 zone district.
-The site has been in use as residential units for some time and as such has low potential to function again in its original use as visitor accommodation (in fact, visitor accommodation is not even an allowed use in the R-1-15 district).
+The existing density of these residential units is not allowed in any zone district, including the current zoning of RM-3.
+The site has been in use as residential units for some time and as such has low potential to function again in its original use as visitor accommodation (in fact, visitor accommodation is not even an allowed use in the RM-3 district).
 The rezoning allows for the existing residential use of this property to continue, and is in the best interests of public health, safety and welfare.
 Also, the proposed PRH density is compatible with the General Plan/LCP and can be accommodated by available utilities and community services.
 For detailed rezoning findings, please see Exhibit B.